jlab-hep/localdb-docs/docs/qcflow/viewer.md

 # Viewer Application

-### 1. Setup the Viewer Application by the script 'setup_viewer.sh'
+## 1. Setup the Viewer Application by the script 'setup_viewer.sh'
-Create config file to setup viewer.<br>
+We will create config file to setup viewer.<br>
-Input localdb admin's username and password in the middle of the command.<br>
+We will use `setup_viewer.sh` to create admin account for LocalDB.
+We will input localdb admin's username and password in the middle of the command.<br>
-(e.g.: USERNAME=hokuyama, PASSWORD=itkweek)
+(e.g.: USERNAME=skinoshi, PASSWORD=tutorial)

-!!!
-Warning
-    If you did not install submodules (pltting tools, analysis tools and itkpd-interface), you can not collectry setup LocalDB.
-Please confirm they are downloaded.

 ```bash
 $ cd ~/work/localdb-tools/viewer